MiMi-A98/ATM-Console/README.md

       a high-level abstraction for database interactions.
 - **Maven:** Dependency management and build automation tool that ensures all required libraries are included and up-to-date.
+- **MySQL:** Relational database management system used for persisting ATM data.
-- **MySQL:** Default relational database management system used for persisting ATM data.
+- **H2:** Default relational database management system used for persisting ATM data.

 ## Class diagram